Mitigating Premature Exploitation in Particle-based Monte Carlo for Inference-Time Scaling: Experiments

 \section{Experiments}

-\paragraph{Benchmarks and Models} We conduct our evaluation on six math benchmarks of increasing difficulty: GSM8K~\citep{lightman2023let}, MATH500~\citep{hendrycks2024measuring}, DEEPMATH~\citep{he2025deepmath}, OMNIMATH~\citep{gao2024omni}, and the challenging AIME-2024 and AIME-2025 datasets.
+\textbf{Benchmarks and Models} We conduct our evaluation on six math benchmarks of increasing difficulty: GSM8K~\citep{lightman2023let}, MATH500~\citep{hendrycks2024measuring}, DEEPMATH~\citep{he2025deepmath}, OMNIMATH~\citep{gao2024omni}, and the challenging AIME-2024 and AIME-2025 datasets.
 The problem of early exploitation becomes more relevant and detrimental for hard benchmarks (AIME), given that the sampling trajectories tend to have an order of magnitude more steps than for easier benchmarks (MATH500).
 The four primary models used are generalist models from the Qwen family~\citep{yang2024qwen2,yang2025qwen3}, including Qwen2.5-1.5B-Instruct, Qwen2.5-7B-Instruct, Qwen3-0.6B and Qwen3-1.7B.
 All generation processes are guided by the same Process Reward Model (PRM), Qwen2.5-Math-PRM-7B~\citep{puri2025probabilistic,park2025know}.

 \textbf{Baselines and Setup} We compare our algorithms against a strong set of baselines, including Self-Consistency with majority voting, weighted and unweighted Best-of-N, Beam Search, and standard Particle Filtering.
 For all guided methods, the generation is managed by a vLLM sampler with predefined budgets of $N \in \{2, 4, 8, 16, 32\}$, a maximum of 300 generation steps, and a limit of 512 tokens per step.
-We use ePF for the first 50\% of the steps in the sampling trajectory; we activate ePF (w/o and w/ LaM) with a threshold of $ESS_n(t) \leq 0.5$.
+We use ePF for the first 50~\% of the steps in the sampling trajectory; we activate ePF (w/o and w/ LaM) with a threshold of $ESS_n(t) \leq 0.5$.

-\textbf{Evaluation and Verification} We assess performance primarily using pass@1 (accuracy) as our main evaluation metric, which allows direct comparison with state-of-the-art methods in iterative test-time search.
+\textbf{Evaluation and Verification} We assess performance primarily using Top-1 accuracy and pass@1 as our main evaluation metrics, which allow direct comparison with state-of-the-art methods in iterative test-time search.
 For output verification and parsing, we use the \texttt{math\_verify} library\footnote{\texttt{https://github.com/huggingface/Math-Verify}}, a deterministic and restrictive verifier chosen to provide a conservative estimate of performance.
 The final solution from each run is selected using the same PRM that provides intermediate guidance.